Kumquats can only be found during their short season. Eat the whole fruit (the rind is sweet)!

-They should be plump and have no shriveled skin, a sign they are no longer fresh.
+Kumquats should be plump and have no shriveled skin (a sign they are old and drying out).

 You can leave them on the counter if you’re going to eat them within a few days.
 Or you can put them in the fridge for several weeks.

 The entire fruit can be eaten, including the rind (peel).
 The rind is sweet and the flesh is very sour or tart.
 The seeds are edible, but quite bitter so most people spit them out.

 To eat them whole, roll it around in your hands to release the aromatic oils (our sense of smell greatly impacts our sense of taste).
 Then pop it in your mouth and spit out the seeds.

 You can also slice them or chop into a chutney.
 Remove the seeds, as you would for other citrus.